metallb/metallb/website/content/usage/_index.md

 ### Cilium

-Another CNI that supports the eBPF dataplane is Cilium.
-You can read up more about its implementation and usage in the [Cilium docs](https://docs.cilium.io/en/latest/bpf/)
+[Cilium](https://cilium.io) is a CNI that provides eBPF-based Networking, Observability, and Security.
+As part of its kube-proxy replacement implementation, Cilium is able to preserve the source IP when performing load balancing decisions across the cluster through [Direct Server Return (DSR)](https://cilium.io/blog/2020/02/18/cilium-17#kube-proxy-replacement-with-direct-server-return).
+For more information and guides to deploy Cilium, see the [Cilium Getting Started Guides](https://docs.cilium.io/en/stable/gettingstarted/).

 ## IP address sharing